microsoft/WhatTheHack/021-IdentityForApps/Student/07-admin-graph.md

 Leadership would like you to build an app that can query the B2C tenant and output some basic information about their consultants along with the two custom attributes you created: CMC Consultant ID and Territory Name.

-Luckily, your innovative developer is still here (they haven't taken any time off either) and they've built a [console app](./Resources/MSGraphApp/README.md) that can do some of this (but you'll need to make some modifications).
+Luckily, your innovative developer is still here (they haven't taken any time off either) and they've built a **console app** that can do some of this (but you'll need to make some modifications).
 Luckily, the developer has parameterized the B2C bits, so you'll have to just make some updates to the configuration settings file (appsettings.json) in order to connect to your B2C tenant.

-You can find the developer's application in your [resources folder](./Resources/MSGraphApp/README.md).
+**NOTE:** This DOTNETCORE console application is located in the folder named **MSGraphApp** in your Teams channel Files tab.

 The console app does quite a bit with your B2C tenant, so perhaps this could be useful later on with some B2C tasks.
 But for now, you're just concerned with querying the directory to view the users' Consultant ID and Territory Name (option 8 in the console app).
 ## Success Criteria